mvolkmann/blog/src/prolog.md

 To enable this, run a `dynamic` query on a specific predicate.
 Once this is done, a predicate of that type can be added to the beginning with `asserta` or added to the end with `assertz`.
-And a predicate of that type can be removed with the `retract` function.
+And predicates of that type can be removed with the `retract` and `retractall` functions.

 For example, suppose we have the file `likes.pl` containing the following: